Aman-Tiwary/EE_Placement/README.md

 - [Dev Ops] developer operations
 ## Some Tips
 - There are number of lectures you can find on youtube, whichever you find useful you can follow.
 Above resources are just for references.
+- Go through InterviewBit questions for interview for revision.
+- Start participating in contest happening on any platform from day 1.
+Its okay even if you are not able to solve it.
+Learn the algorithm.
+- You can follow any youtubers DSA sheet for practice.